 “Nobody can be sure where, or when, limoncello was invented.
 Like other liqueurs, it’s likely that it was first concocted by convents or monasteries.
 And both Campania (particularly the Amalfi coast, Sorrento and Capri), and Liguria (home of the Cinque Terre), claim it as their own.”
 (1)

 What are the benefits of limoncello?

 Monasteries and convents were the medicinal dispensaries of the middle ages, so it’s no surprise that limoncello likely originated there.
-(2) Infused with herbs and/or fruits, limoncello is one of many bitter preparations that have a long history of therapeutic use for:
+(2) It’s one of many bitter preparations that have a long history of therapeutic use for:

 - Promoting strong digestion when taken before a meal.
-Technically that would make it an aspiritif (before dinner drink) for the occasion, but most of the time it is considered a digestif.
+Technically that would make it an aspiritif (before dinner drink) on that occasion.

 - Easing indigestion and feelings of excess fullness after a meal

-Italians swear by its health supporting benefits, and current clinical research supports the benefits of bitter compounds for digestion and optimizing liver function.
+Overall wellness.
+Italians swear by its health supporting benefits, and current clinical research supports the use of bitter compounds for optimizing digestion and liver function.

 “Our current understanding is that, along with supporting healthy digestion, bitters also enhance the liver’s ability to flush inflammatory compounds and irritating substances from our bodies.”
 (3)

 Although you can find limoncello in restaurants, it often contains ingredients like FD&C Yellow No.5 and corn syrup.
 To get the benefits that Italians have sworn by for as long as anyone can remember, homemade limoncello is the way to go.